Michael Moldaver

-Michael Moldaver (born December 23, 1947) is a former Canadian judge.
+Michael James Moldaver (born December 23, 1947) is a former Canadian judge.
 He was a puisne justice on the Supreme Court of Canada from his 2011 appointment by former Prime Minister Stephen Harper until his retirement in 2022.
-Before his elevation to the nation's top court, he served as a judge at the Ontario Superior Court of Justice and the Court of Appeal for Ontario for over 20 years.
+Before his elevation to the nation's top court, he served as a judge at the Ontario Superior Court of Justice and then the Court of Appeal for Ontario for over 20 years.
 A former criminal lawyer, Moldaver is considered an expert in both Canadian criminal law and the Canadian Charter of Rights and Freedoms.

 Early life and education

 Moldaver was born on December 23, 1947, in Peterborough, Ontario.
-He is the youngest of Irving Moldaver and Ruth Moldaver's three sons.
-Moldaver's father, Irving, was a Jewish Russian immigrant to Peterborough who worked as a scrap metal dealer; Ruth Moldaver's family ran a clothing store.
+He is the youngest son of Irving Moldaver and Ruth Moldaver (née Black), his family had 3 three sons before him.
+Moldaver's father, Irving, was a Russian-Jewish émigré to Peterborough who worked as a scrap metal dealer; Ruth Moldaver's family ran a clothing store.
 Moldaver's maternal grandfather was also Peterborough's first rabbi.

 As his parents did not have the opportunity to receive a formal education, they stressed the importance of their sons receiving higher education.
 Moldaver attended elementary school at Queen Mary Public School and high school at Peterborough Collegiate.
 Upon graduating, he enrolled at the University of Toronto, receiving a Bachelor of Arts in 1968.
 From there, he decided to pursue a Bachelor of Laws and enrolled at the school's Faculty of Law.
 Moldaver struggled in his first semester of law school and failed his December exams.
 Moldaver recovered and upon his graduation in 1971, was named his graduating year's gold medalist, an award given to the student with the highest academic average.